arvinbalak/lstm-projectile-motion/README.md

 0 ,0.0 ,0.0
 1 ,0.707106781187 ,0.658106781187

-All parameters are configure.
-Run the script using command 'python predicted_trajectory.py' to print predicteted trajectory, plot graph (and save to predicted_trajectory.png) and save trajectory to predicted_trajectory.csv.
+All parameters are configured.
+Run the script using command 'python predicted_trajectory.py' to print predicted trajectory, plot graph (and save to predicted_trajectory.png) and save trajectory to predicted_trajectory.csv.

 ### predicted_trajectory.csv
 The predicted trajectory of a projectile launched at 45 degrees with an initial velocity of 10 m/s, in the same format as dataset csv